blade-lang/blade-docs/docs/tutorial/hello.markdown

 ---

+> At this point, it's important to introduce you to three constants in Blade.
+This constants cannot be changed and
+> have reserved meanings and functions in Blade.
+They include the boolean `true` and `false` as well as `nil` that
+> denotes the abscence of a value.

+---

 If all you ever want to do with Blade is use it as a handy calculator, you are welcomed to stop here.
 But if you want to do beautiful and amazing things, let's continue into the next chapter together.